 - Nerve impingement caused by disc fragment impingement on nerve rootlets

-This procedure is performed with deep sedation or light general anesthesia in an outpatient surgical setting.
+This procedure is performed in an outpatient surgical setting.
 After anesthetic administration, a small incision is made.
 A cylindrical tube is placed through the incision into the disc under X-ray guidance.
 This tube allows minimal damage to the surrounding muscles.
 (The muscles are pushed out of the way and are not torn or cut.)
 Through this working tube, the surgeon inserts an endoscope, suction, irrigation and various surgical instruments.
 Special instruments are used to remove the disc material, diminishing the pressure on the spinal cord and/or the spinal nerve.
 Since the nerve rootlet compression is removed, some patients feel immediate relief of their presurgery back pain following percutaneous discectomy.

 When the procedure is complete, the tube is slowly removed, allowing the muscles to move back into place.
 A percutaneous discectomy is a relatively short procedure, typically taking only 30 to 45 minutes.
 Since anesthesia is light, recovery in the postoperative care unit is rapid and often without undesirable side effects.
 After one to two hours of safety monitoring and postoperative instruction, the patient (with a companion) is discharged from the facility.

 We commonly encourage patients to enjoy several short walks the afternoon or evening of their percutaneous discectomy procedure.
 The patient returns within 48 hours for a postoperative visit to receive clearance for the return home.

 Foraminotomy is used to treat the following conditions:

 - Sciatica caused by inadequate foraminal size

 - Pinched nerve caused by inadequate foraminal size

 - Hypertrophic facet joints caused by arthritis of the spine